- Share this article on Facebook

 And as in past years, the Canadians will trot out Hollywood stars to bolster their presentations and parties.
 After all, private Canadian broadcasters don’t want to tip their hand ahead of their upfronts, as they traditionally give their best primetime slots, promotion and attention to series that are simulcast with their U.S. network telecasts.

 CanWest MediaWorks is expected to crow about recent hits like Fox’s “House” and “Prison Break,” and NBC’s “Heroes,” while rival CTV will claim bragging rights as it heralds its broadcast of the Academy Awards and the Super Bowl this year.

-CTV's cable sports channel, the Sports Network, meanwhile, will begin airing the Canadian Football League's Grey Cup championship game from 2008.
-That means from 2008 CTV will have the Oscars, the Super Bowl and the Grey Cup game -- the three most-watched shows on Canadian TV in its stable.
+CTV’s cable sports channel, the Sports Network, meanwhile, will begin airing the Canadian Football League’s Grey Cup championship game beginning in 2008.
+That means that from 2008, CTV will have the Oscars, the Super Bowl and the Grey Cup game — the three most-watched shows on Canadian TV in its stable.

 CanWest MediaWorks and CTV also are expected to dominate next week’s domestic upfronts after doing the bulk of buying by the Canadians in Los Angeles last week.

 CanWest MediaWorks picked up product from CBS Paramount International TV, Sony Pictures Television International and 20th Century Fox Television Distribution, while rival CTV did its volume purchasing from Warner Bros.
 International TV and Disney-ABC International Television (HR 5/23).

 “It’s dividing into a two-corner fight.
 Our industry hasn’t seen that before,” said Michael Taylor, president of Peace Arch Television and a veteran Canadian distributor and programmer.